HIPAA-Compliant "Safe" & Convenient Telemedicine Consultations

 Excision (biopsy) of an implant during minimally invasive surgery is the only way to make a certain diagnosis of endometriosis.
 Rarely, a needle biopsy guided by ultrasound or CT scan can make the diagnosis.
 The reason it is rare is that a needle is very small and even if you place the needle accurately in an abnormal area seen on imaging the amount of biopsy tissue is tiny.
 The pathologist may simply find inflammation and fibrosis or scarring and no active endometriosis.
 This does not mean it is not there and was only millimeters away from the area the needle biopsied.

-Some blood tests, like the CA-125 “ovarian cancer tumor marker”, may be elevated in endo.
+Some blood tests, like the CA-125 “ovarian cancer tumor marker”, or CA19-9 may be elevated in endo.

-This does NOT mean you have cancer because CA-125 can be elevated in any inflammatory disease.
+This does NOT mean you have cancer because CA-125 and CA19-9 can be elevated in any inflammatory disease.
 Endometriosis is inflammatory.

 With the advent of “omics”, including genomics, metabolomics, proteomics and other research areas, promising blood tests are being developed.